 - The USQ Astrophysics Group’s research includes stellar surface imaging, Zeeman Doppler Imaging of stellar magnetic fields, starspot photometry, the detection of extrasolar planets, robotic and remote-control astronomy.

 University of Sydney

 - Sydney Institute for Astronomy (SIfA) at the University of Sydney pursues Astrophysical research across a range of theoretical, observational and instrumental programs.
 Observational data are obtained from various facilities in Australia, overseas and in orbit.
-The School operates its own radio telescope, the Molonglo Observatory Synthesis Telescope (MOST) and has a strong involvement in SKA developments (e.g. SKAMP), while the Sydney University Stellar Interferometer (SUSI) is the major element in a broad program of high-resolution optical imaging.
+The School operates its own radio telescope in collaboration with Swinburne University, the Molonglo Observatory Synthesis Telescope (UTMOST) and has a strong involvement in SKA developments (e.g. SKAMP), while the Sydney University Stellar Interferometer (SUSI) is the major element in a broad program of high-resolution optical imaging.
 Observing opportunities are also frequently awarded at the national facilities in Australia – the Anglo-Australian Telescope (AAT – optical) and the Australia Telescope (AT – radio).
 Research is conducted in many exciting and interesting areas including stellar astrophysics, plasma astrophysics, cataclysmic variables, black-hole binaries, masers, pulsars, supernovae and their remnants, the interstellar medium and the Galactic centre.
 Beyond our Galaxy, studies include normal galaxies, the Magellanic Clouds, clusters of galaxies, active galaxies and quasars, gravitational lensing and cosmology.

 University of Tasmania

 - Optical and X-Ray Group – optical and X-ray observations of accreting binaries, high-speed photometry of supernova 1987A, photometry of gravitational microlensing events.